Implementing an Effective Forklift Battery Watering System

 Technicians should check that water levels are consistent before washing and servicing batteries, checking specific gravity and checking voltages.
 Ensuring all cells are operating at peak efficiency is an important part of general forklift battery upkeep.

 While you can focus on creating an ideal battery watering system as part of an in-house power management process, there is another option.
-When you sign a contract for a power-as-a-service solution such as GuaranteedPOWER®, all battery management tasks are taken over by expert technicians, including battery watering.
+When you sign a contract for a power-as-a-service solution such as GuaranteedPOWER® service, all battery management tasks are taken over by expert technicians, including battery watering.

 The cost model associated with a power management program is different from the traditional option of buying hardware.
 All capital expenditures are replaced with a predictable monthly cost structure, which can be 30% lower than with the standard model.
 This is an especially useful option for fast-moving facilities using 10 or more forklifts.